holdenlee/notebook/posts/tcs/machine_learning/reinforcement_learning/lcr2.md

 * We know the function $c$ (full information) vs. we don't know $c$, only get access to $c$ through the trajectories that we sample, i.e., for each episode we choose a sequence of actions $(a_1,\ldots, a_T)$ and observe $c(x_1,a_1), c(f_{a_1}(x_1),a_2),\ldots$.
 (Then we can care about regret bounds, etc.)
 * If we don't know $c$: $c$ can be deterministic or stochastic (so we care about $\min_{a_1,...,a_T} \E c(x_1,a_1) + c(f_{a_1}(x_1),a_2) + c(f_{a_1a_2} (x_1),a_3)+\cdots$).
 (Stochasticity not incorporated below, but easy to include.)
+* Whether we know the dynamics.
+Otherwise we would have to learn the dynamics. ([HMR16](../optimization/HMR16.html) applies if there is noise in the observation.)

 ## Full information